-Our fellowship with our heavenly Father has been fully restored by the wonderful gift of eternal salvation through the work of Christ, "Who was delivered for our offenses, and was raised again for our justification" (Romans 4:25).
-And as we rejoice in the Lord, we must remember, too, that He "hath given to us the ministry of reconciliation," so that we are "ambassadors for Christ," beseeching others also to "be ye reconciled to God" (II Corinthians 5:18,20).
+Our fellowship with our heavenly Father has been fully restored by the wonderful gift of eternal salvation through the work of Christ, “who was delivered for our offences, and was raised again for our justification” (Romans 4:25).
+And as we rejoice in the Lord, we must remember, too, that He “hath given to us the ministry of reconciliation,” so that we are “ambassadors for Christ,” beseeching others also to “be ye reconciled to God” (2 Corinthians 5:18, 20).
 HMM

 Days of Praise Podcast is a podcast based on the Institute for Creation Research quarterly print devotional, Days of Praise.
 Start your day with devotional readings written by Dr. Henry Morris, Dr. Henry Morris III, Dr. John Morris, and others to strengthen and encourage you in your Christian faith.